 - Proficiency in reading, writing, and mathematics as evidenced by completion of courses or placement test scores.

-- Applicants are selected for admission to the Practical Nursing Program using a point system based on grades earned, required and in-progress nursing support courses and TEAS scores (by January 15).
+- Applicants are selected for admission to the Practical Nursing Program using a point system based on the criteria found on the Admission Criteria Worksheet.

 - Qualified applicants who are deemed as Hawai‘i residents for tuition purposes are considered first for acceptance into the Practical Nursing Program; after which, qualified, non-resident applicants are considered on a space available basis.